 Disconnect in multiple location collaboration

-It is common for treasury teams to have a “franchise player”; usually a Sr. Treasury Analyst or Risk/FX Manager that has been there for a long time, endured team turnover and understands your processes up and down.
-These people can be an enormous benefit to the success of your operations and initiatives.
+It is common for treasury teams to have a “franchise player”--usually a Sr. Treasury Analyst or Risk/FX Manager--that has been there for a long time, endured team turnover and understands your processes up and down.
+These people can provide an enormous benefit to the success of your operations and initiatives.
 But they can also be walking vulnerabilities because most if not all of the critical information you and your team rely on resides in their brain.

 The way forward for your team and your FX program

 Lastly, an end-to-end solution that can provide trade booking, valuations and all of the complex accounting needs of corporate treasury will reduce the instance of workarounds and spreadsheets and make your team a key part of the company’s risk mitigation process.
-This means that all of the data, nuances and output resides in a permanent and effective home, instead of in your employee’s head.
+This means that all of the data, nuances and output resides in a permanent and effective home, instead of in your employees' heads.

 All of this will require an experienced technology provider who can understand your business, implement you quickly without much disruption to the day to day running of your team, respond quickly to complex questions and issues and grow along side of your operation.

 is a and hedge accounting solution built on the knowledge and experience of Chatham Financial's industry-leading advisors.
 Chatham's end-to-end solution helps you see your exposure, make good hedging decisions and achieve good hedge accounting.
 From simple to complex, ChathamDirect provides efficiency and expertise for your hedging program.